HolsDuckett/boxt-tech-test/README.md

 ### Prerequisites
 - Ruby installed
-- A taste for the fun things in life (aka robot applications 🤖)
+- A taste for the fun things in life (a.k.a robot applications 🤖)

 ### How to get started?
 1. Clones this repository
-2. cd into project repo
-3. run bundle to install all gems
+2. Run `bundle` to install all gems
-4. In your console run `irb -r ./main.rb`
+3. In your console run `irb -r ./play_game.rb`
-5. And enjoy ;)
+4. And enjoy!

 Accepted commands are:
 * PLACE X,Y,F ➡️ (X: number, Y: number F: cardinal direction e.g NORTH, EAST, SOUTH or WEST)